AndrewHanSolo/CMP/README.md

 ```

 ###Customizing your analysis
-*ExampleDriver.py* is a boilerplate script that calls an analysis job within *jobs/*.
-The Driver and jobs are working examples that analyze *data/test*, and they can be copied and modified as needed.
+[*ExampleDriver.py*](www.google.com) is a boilerplate script that runs analysis jobs.
+The Driver and jobs are working examples that analyze [*data/test*](www.google.com), and they can be copied and modified as needed.

 ####Importing, Loading, Filtering, Saving
 ```python